What you can expectBy Mayo Clinic staff

 During cataract surgery

-Typically, two things happen during cataract surgery — the clouded lens is removed, and a clear artificial lens is implanted.
+During cataract surgery, the clouded lens is removed, and a clear artificial lens is usually implanted.
 In some cases, however, a cataract may be removed without implanting an artificial lens.

 Surgical methods used to remove cataracts include: